 - While it may work well for businesses that sell standardized products or services, it may not be the best pricing method for service-based agencies that prioritize quality and expertise over price.

-In this article, you’ll learn everything about the competitive pricing strategy, including its benefits, and factors to consider when adopting it for your agency.
+In this article, you'll learn everything about implementing a successful competitive pricing strategy, including its benefits, potential pitfalls, and the specific factors to consider when adopting it for your service business.

 What is a competitive pricing strategy?